z0ph/update53-pub/EC2-Install.md

 There is two versions:
 - Update53-pub.sh to update form a Linux box, RaspberryPi, macOS...
-- Update53-EC2pub.sh to update from EC2 instance: please follow this (installation instructions)[EC2-Install.md]
+- Update53-EC2pub.sh to update from EC2 instance

 ## Requierements